 The water from the Hvita River comes from the Langjökull glacier and cascades at a height of 11 meters in its first stage.
 In the second stage, the water comes down to 21 meters.
 With canyon walls on both ends, it is a display of mother nature’s true power.

 This is an active volcano located in a remote part of Iceland.
-It is 602 kilometers from Reyjavik which is about 8.5 hours drive.
+It is 374 miles from Reyjavik which is about 8.5 hours drive.
 Askja is an Icelandic term that means caldera.
 There are several lakes in the area.

 The larger lake is Öskjuvatn which is the deepest lake in the country.
 The smaller lake is Viti lake.